grafana/agent/docs/flow/monitoring/debugging.md

 # Debugging

-There are two primary ways to debug issues with Grafana Agent Flow:
+Follow these steps to debug issues with Grafana Agent Flow:

-1. Through the Grafana Agent Flow UI
+1. Use the Grafana Agent Flow UI to debug issues.
-2. Through examining logs
+2. If the UI doesn't help with debugging an issue, logs can be examined instead.

 ## Grafana Agent Flow UI